-You've got to love
+You've got to love these two paragraphs

 from Chris Frates' National Journal

 piece on how Republican leadership is spinning their decision against moving forward with immigration reform:

 Republicans discussed their options and decided there was no reason to pass legislation before August.